solidi/writing/08-observations-on-the-testing-culture-of-test-driven-development.md

 Personal observations of practing TDD stands and where it stands.

+Alt: What is TDD and why it hasn't developed critical mass?
+(2018)

 - Review studies of TDD effectivness
 - Explores the steps of TDD
 - Examens the observations of what happens in TDD